Scholarly peer review: Fake peer review

-There have been instances where peer review was claimed to be performed but in fact was not; this has been documented in some predatory open access journals (e.g., the Who's Afraid of Peer Review? affair) or in the case of sponsored Elsevier journals.
+There have been instances where peer review was claimed to be performed but in fact was not; this has been documented in some predatory open access journals (e.g., the "Who's Afraid of Peer Review?" affair) or in the case of sponsored Elsevier journals.

 In November 2014, an article in Nature exposed that some academics were submitting fake contact details for recommended reviewers to journals, so that if the publisher contacted the recommended reviewer, they were the original author reviewing their own work under a fake name.
 The Committee on Publication Ethics issued a statement warning of the fraudulent practice.
 In March 2015, BioMed Central retracted 43 articles and Springer retracted 64 papers in 10 journals in August 2015.
 Tumor Biology journal is another example of peer review fraud.

 In 2020, the Journal of Nanoparticle Research fell victim to an "organized rogue editor network", who impersonated respected academics, got a themed issue created, and got 19 substandard articles published (out of 80 submitted).
 The journal was praised for dealing with the scam openly and transparently.

+In 2023, the journal Airbursts and Cratering Impacts was founded by members of the Comet Research Group to publish "cutting-edge, impact-related investigations" that among other things, according to its web page, "have been rejected by other journals".
+It has been described as a "vanity journal", where authors "self-edit, self-review and republish versions of their own retracted papers and manuscripts that have repeatedly been rejected by legitimate journals".